Athena (Marvel Comics)

 Athena is a fictional deity appearing in American comic books published by Marvel Comics.
 She is based on the Greek Goddess of the same name.

 Publication history

 Athena first appeared in The Mighty Thor #164 (May 1969), and was adapted from Greek mythology by writer Stan Lee and artist Jack Kirby.

 Fictional character biography

 Athena is the daughter of Zeus and Metis, having emerged fully formed from her father's brow after Zeus consumed Metis in hopes of avoiding a male child who would succeed him, as he had his father.
 She took the place of the goddess of wisdom, war, and heroic endeavor in the Olympian pantheon.
 Her grey owl companion is named Pallas, a reference to her own name.

-In her first appearance, Athena stood alongside Zeus when he forbade Pluto from interfering on Earth.
-She then observed Pluto's later conflict with Zeus.
-Athena later accompanied Zeus to a meeting with Odin, who had requested Olympian aid in opposing the Eternals.
-As a result, she participated in the assault on the Eternal home city of Olympia, and fought her counterpart among the Eternals, Thena, for whom she evinces tremendous dislike.